-- 1. Click on the "Courses and Registration" button on the left-hand side of the screen. - 2.
-Scroll down to the middle of the screen to the Registration section. - 3.
+- Click the Add/drop button. - Select the correct term and follow the links to the form. - If you are not able to see the form, try backing out of the page and going back in. - You must accept the Registration Agreement conditions and may be required to update personal information. - To accept the conditions stated, select the 'Yes' radio button and click the Save button. - 3.
 Click the "add/drop courses" button. - 4.
-Choose the correct term. \Terms A, B, C, D, E, and F are for students in the Adult Accelerated program. - 5.
-You can search for courses by title (General Psychology), course code (PSY), Term, Department, or Division.
-The advanced search will also allow you to search by day, time, location, and instructor. - 6.
-Hint: To search for F-code courses use the course code option with "contains" and the F-code.
-For example: To search for an F1: Literature course you would go to the course code search, use the drop-down arrow to choose "contains" and then type F1. - 7.
-Click on any course code to see course details such as the course description and location. - 8.
-Place a checkmark next to the course you would like to add and click the "add courses" button at the bottom of the page. - OR click on the course code to view the course detail and then click the "Add this course" button. - 9.
+Choose the correct term.
+Terms A, B, C, D, E, and F are for students in the Adult Accelerated program. - 5.
+Click on any course code to see course details such as the course description and location. - 6.
+Place a checkmark next to the course you would like to add and click the "add courses" button at the bottom of the page. - OR click on the course code to view the course detail and then click the "Add this course" button. - 7.
 Verify your schedule by choosing the "My Schedule" link at the left side of the page.